amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The Dempster RotaRule is held with the $1$ index mark pointing down, and is flipped left-to-right.
 It was designed by [John Dempster](http://oughtred.org/jos/Davis_DempsterRotaRule.pdf), a mechanical engineer, for use in engineering.
 The term "engineering circular rule" is almost an oxymoron, given that most engineers disliked circular rules, but so it was.

 The Dempster RotaRule inspired the Boykin RotaRule Model 510, which was a proper engineering slide rule, with three $LL_n$ scales and three $LL_{0n}$ scales, comparable in capabilities to a typical log-log duplex straight rule, but with far greater precision.
 Incidentally, [Bernard Boykin](http://www.oughtred.org/memoriam/memoriam.shtml), the designer of the fabulous Boykin circular slide rule, was my fellow engineer and a fellow Marylander, to boot.
-Alas, I do not own a Boykin circular rule—not yet.
+Alas, I do not yet own a Boykin circular rule.

 #### Faber-Castell (DE)